jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_tests.rst

   the values change

-* I change the `return statement`_ to show the input argument because I want to see its relationship to the expectation of the test
+* I change the `return statement`_ to show the input argument because I want to see what is different from the expectation of the test

   .. code-block:: python